sowrov21/MyBlogger/README.md

 # MyBlogger

 To Test:
+1. Import dtatbase from DB folder as "blogger"
-1. Go to login.php
+2. Go to login.php
-2. Register New User or
+3. Register New User or
 Login With below credentials

 # Email: admin@mail.com